Saltpeter: A Concise History and the Discovery of Dr. Ed Polenske

 Below are the cover of the original journal, the title page and the first page of the actual article.

-Dr. Ed Polenske (1849-1911), as friends called him, was a chemist at the Imperial Health Office in Berlin, Germany.
+Dr. Ed (Eduard) Polenske (1849-1911) was a chemist at the Imperial Health Office in Berlin, Germany.
 He was born in Ratzebuhr, Neustettin, Pommern, Germany on 27 Aug 1849 to Samuel G Polenski and Rosina Schultz.
 He married Möller and passed away in 1911 in Berlin, Germany.
 (Ancestry.
 Polenske)

 The Imperial Health Office where he worked was established on 16 July 1876 in Berlin, focusing on the medical and veterinary industry.
 At first, it was a division of the Reich Chancellery and from 1879, fell under the Ministry of the Interior.
 In 1879, the “Law concerning the marketing of food, luxury foods, and commodities” was adopted, and the Imperial Health Office was tasked with the responsible for monitoring compliance with it.
 Established in 1900, the Reichsgesundheitsrat supported the Imperial Health Office in its tasks.
 (Wikipedia.
 Kaiserliches Gesundheitsamt)

 Dr. Polenske was a prolific food scientist who made valuable contributions to the examination of food preservatives in the 1880 and 1890’s.
 The subject of preservatives in meat and whether they are safe to use has been one of the subjects he studied.
 The Wichita Daily Eagle (Whichita, Kansas) reports in an 1890 article on a convention of chemists at Speyer, Bavaria, which took place on 10 September 1888, where preservatives in meat were discussed.
 A conclusion of the conference was that boric acid, as a food preservative, was to be “regarded with caution.”
 (The Wichita Daily Eagle, 1890)